-All international guests planning to stay longer than three months are required to register in the city of residence at the residents’ registration office (Einwohnermeldeamt) within two weeks of their arrival.
-For more information, required documents, and opening hours, please see the Flyer “Registration in Darmstadt” on the right.
+All international guests planning to stay longer than three months are required to register with the city of residence at the residents’ registration office (Einwohnermeldeamt) within two weeks of their arrival.
+For more information, required documents, and opening hours, please see the link “Registration in Darmstadt” on the right.

 >Contact to the residents' registration office (information on website in German)

-We highly recommend opening a bank account if you plan to stay for a longer visit (3 months min.) and you will recieve a salary or a scholarship regularly or you need to pay your rent.
+We highly recommend opening a bank account if you plan to stay for a longer visit (3 months min.).
 Bank transfers and standing order is the most common way to pay bills in Germany.
 Transferring money from your home country is generally expensive and inconvenient.